 To those spiritual adepts who predated Lao Tse, and who were disciples of the Living Master of their time (an historical Master whose name we’ll never know) the focus of life and its ultimate destination were essentially identical to that of souls in that position today.
-And, as disciples of today’s Living Master know, such an influence includes, as a ‘side-effect’ of pursuing life’s true purpose and keeping our attention on Him, the unimaginable experience of having Him touch—and alter—every micro-nuance of our mortal life on this plane, even as we ascend beyond it.
+And, as disciples of today’s Living Master know, such an influence includes, as a ‘side-effect’ of pursuing life’s true purpose and keeping our attention on It, the unimaginable experience of having It touch—and alter—every micro-nuance of our mortal life on this plane, even as we ascend beyond it.

 And so it was that the remarkably complete and internally intact paradigm of Oriental medicine was gifted to those ancient disciples, millennia ago.
 That the principles of this medicine are equally effective today, and perhaps even more relevant than they were then, speaks of the nature of their origin.

 Just as the reality of a Godman is unknown to humanity at large, the paradigm of Oriental medicine, birthed so long ago, is likewise unknown to us as a culture—the sudden plethora of acupuncturists in the West notwithstanding.
 Oriental medicine is much, much bigger than acupuncture.
 And, of course, true spirituality is so indescribably beyond religion or worship of the mind, that we’re unable to recognize the disparity.
 Until we meet the current Living Master.

 All this is offered as an explanation of this writer’s own journey, which has included Oriental medicine, this website, and my own experience with the Master.